nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Figure 5.2: <i>The class diagram for Recipes and Ingredients</i>
 </div>

-Note that an instance of `Recipe` only stores `IngredientReferences` to the ingredients it uses, and not the actual `Ingredients` themselves — since the actual instance of the ingredient that will be used by the recipe is indeterminate.
+Note that an instance of `Recipe` only stores `IngredientReference`s to the ingredients it uses, and not the actual `Ingredient`s themselves — since the actual instance of the ingredient that will be used by the recipe is indeterminate.

 Only when a recipe is made are the references resolved to their actual ingredient.